This article was originally published on March 6, 2017. The article was updated to reflect new information available in 2018.

 What do these tools cost?
 Both are free, up to a limit.
 Chatfuel says if you’re going to have more than 500,000 active monthly users, you need to sign up for a premium account.
-API.ai doesn’t specify what their limit is, which means they’ll likely add in features in the future which you’ll need to pay for.
-As of now though, both systems are more than generous in their free plans.
+API.ai doesn’t specify what their limit is, which means they’ll likely add in features in the future that you’ll need to pay for.
+As of now, though, both systems are more than generous in their free plans.

 DIY guide to building your own Facebook chatbot